Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

+- Skilled Independent visa (subclass 189).
 Applicants must undergo skills testing to qualify for this permanent visa.
 The nominated occupation must be on the Skilled Occupation List and you will need to have your skills assessed by the relevant authority.

-This visa is available for applicants who have been sponsored by an eligible relative or applicants who have been nominated by a state/territory government.
+- Skilled Regional (Provisional) visa (subclass 489).
+This is available for applicants who have been sponsored by an eligible relative or nominated by a state or territory government.
 It is available for up to four years and allows you to live, work and study in a regional area.

 Where to look for work in Australia

-Educational qualifications to work in Australia
+Educational qualifications for working in Australia

 What you legally need to work in Australia

 In order to legally find work in Australia, you need to satisfy a number of requirements, the most important being a relevant visa.
 Although there are several types of visa available, most newcomers arrive on the 457.

 In order to find employment, you may need to get your overseas qualifications translated into English.
 This includes your formal qualifications, transcripts with details of the subjects you studied, plus any other supporting documentation.
 Both the Community Relations Commission and the Department of Immigration and Border Protection’s Translating and Interpreting Service provide this service free of charge to migrants who have been in Australia for less than two years.